-Dyslexia can be diagnosed as early as the preschool years, however many students don’t get diagnosed until much later, either as teenagers or even in adulthood.
+Dyslexia can be diagnosed as early as the preschool years, however, many students don’t get diagnosed until much later, either as teenagers or even in adulthood.
 It affects both boys and girls equally and often gets misdiagnosed as ADHD.
-Like with most, diagnoses, early intevention is key.
+Like with most, diagnoses, early intervention is key.
 So how do you know if your child may have dyslexia?
 Here are some key symptoms:

 Some common signs of dyslexia are:

-- Child learns best through observation, demonstrations, diagrams, hands-on or experimentation
+- The child learns best through observation, demonstrations, diagrams, hands-on or experimentation

-- Child reverses letters (b for d or q for p)
+- The child reverses letters (b for d or q for p)

-- Child makes quick and incorrect assumptions about a word’s sound
+- The child makes quick and incorrect assumptions about a word’s sound

-- Child has difficulty copying words or sentences
+- The child has difficulty copying words or sentences

-- Child’s handwriting varies from legible to atrocious to unreadable
+- The child’s handwriting varies from legible to atrocious to unreadable

-- Child is a poor or inconsistent speller
+- The child is a poor or inconsistent speller

-- Child has difficulty reading and identifying the phonetic structure of a word and guesses at how the word should sound
+- The child has difficulty reading and identifying the phonetic structure of a word and guesses how the word should sound

-- Child avoids reading and refuses to read orally in class
+- The child avoids reading and refuses to read orally in class

 How do I go about getting my child assessed for dyslexia?

 A Speech Language Pathologist can help get the ball rolling.
-A SLP can assess your child’s phoenemic awareness.
-Based on those results the SLP can help determine if your child has a reading delay or if further assessment is warranted.
-For a diagnosis of dyslexia, a psychologist that specializes in psychoeducational assessment would be able to assess and diagnosis this learning difference.
+An SLP can assess your child’s phonemic awareness.
+Based on those results, the SLP can help determine if your child has a reading delay or if further assessment is warranted.
+For a diagnosis of dyslexia, a psychologist that specializes in psychoeducational assessment would be able to assess and diagnose this learning difference.

 How is Dyslexia treated?

 The support for a child that is diagnosed with dyslexia is to receive tutoring from an individual that is trained in Orton Gillingham or Barton literacy interventions.
 These programs focus on teaching the student how to break down reading into smaller skills involving letters and sounds and then building up these skills over time.
 These programs differ greatly than traditional tutoring centres like Sylvan or Kumon.
-Support for dyslexic students within the school environment include having a reader or c-pen, the use of Google Read &write, and extra time for projects and exams.
+Support for dyslexic students within the school environment include having a reader or providing a C-pen for the student to use, the use of Google Read & Write, and extra time for projects and exams.